JetBrains/jetbrains_guide/src/pages/tips/generate-imports-while-typing/index.md

   poster: './poster_long.png'
   url: 'https://www.youtube.com/watch?v=N4gm5mEZ1R8'
 leadin: |
+  *Tired of stopping your coding to go write an import?*

-  ### Type what you want, let PyCharm do the rest
+  Type what you want, let PyCharm do the rest.

   You could scroll up, type your import, find where you were, and resume.
-  Or, you could just type your symbol and let Python make the import.
+  Instead, just type your symbol and let Python make the import.
 No distractions.
 ---